High Performers Excel at Difficult Sales Scenarios

 High Performing Salespeople Prepare to Handle Five Difficult Sales Scenarios

 High performing salespeople prepare to handle difficult sales scenarios and lean on their EQ and IQ to keep a tricky situation from derailing an important relationship and opportunity.
-Here are five common high stakes sales situations that should be part of every business sales training program, and the way to handle them in the way a high performer would:
+Here are five common high stakes sales situations based upon data from our sales leader simulation assessments for high stakes roles that should be part of every business sales training program, and the way to handle them in the way a high performer would: